npm/policies/conduct.md

-Harassment includes, but is not limited to: harmful or prejudicial verbal or written comments related to gender, sexual orientation, race, religion, disability; inappropriate use of nudity and/or sexual images in public spaces (including presentation slides); threats of physical or non-physical harm; deliberate intimidation, stalking or following; harassing photography or recording; sustained disruption of talks or other events; inappropriate physical contact, and unwelcome sexual attention.
+Harassment includes, but is not limited to: harmful or prejudicial verbal or written comments related to gender, sexual orientation, race, religion, disability; inappropriate use of nudity and/or sexual images in public spaces; threats of physical or non-physical harm;

-Disputes must be handled respectfully, according to the terms described in the npm Dispute Resolution document.
+deliberate intimidation, stalking or following; harassing photography or recording; sustained disruption of talks or other events;

-Any spamming, trolling, flaming, baiting, or other attention-stealing behaviour is not welcome, and will not be tolerated.
+inappropriate physical contact, and unwelcome sexual attention.

 ## Acceptable Package Content